Why independence isn't enough for some African nations – DW – 07/26/2024

 Back in 1950, Liberia and Ethiopia were the only two African countries that were free from colonial rule.
 Today, nearly all African countries are independent and sovereign states.
 Some, like South Sudan, Eritrea and Namibia, even became independent from other African countries.

-However, becoming an independent nation has not necessarily translated into economic or regional prosperity in many instance, according to experts like Dr. Juste Codjo, a security studies analyst from Benin.
+However, becoming an independent nation has not necessarily translated into economic or regional prosperity in many instances, according to experts like Juste Codjo, an assistant professor and security studies analyst from Benin.

 "Independence is rather just something that we can say happened but we cannot confirm that, in reality, African countries are fully independent," Codjo told DW.